Today, July 1, 2020, the provisional patent application comes into effect.

-• a description of the invention (the provision of one or more claims and the abstract of the technical content of the invention being deferred);
+• to a description of the invention (the provision of one or more claims and the abstract of the technical content of the invention being deferred);

 PAULINE JACQUEMIN - CUNY